Liyubov/citizen_science/README.md

 RQ4: (a) Are there differences in data collection patterns in each year and between years?
 Are there also emerging pattern over time in a location? (b) Are there also emerging pattern over time in a location?

+Some of the problems for citizen science community are: heterogeneity of collected data, missing data, non-controlled growth of community of observers.

 # Pariticipate

 The project is now discussed together with CorrelAid X Paris https://github.com/correlaid-paris/

+Contact person: Liubov Tupikina (CRI)

 Welcome to join!